jg-digital-media/jgdm_snooker_scorer/readme.md

 + Finally for this part, I've modified the "apply" button to only show when the player is shooting for a red ball.
 It's a not needed when shooting for a colour and otherwise becomes a distraction.

 + `v1.0.6` - Working on the "miss" button and implementing the beginnings of turn based play between the 2 players.

++ So.
+Where we stand now is that we are playing through a standard 1 frame visit where the player
+   + Commits no fouls
+   + Pots 15 Reds and 15 colours with no misses.
+   + Is able to click or press for up to 15 red balls and at least 1 ball before reaching the colour sequence.
+   + Can go through the colour sequence at 27 points remaining `#points_remaining`.
+   + Can "play" a 147 maximum break.
+   + Cannot shoot for any more balls or foul buttons when the points remaining `#points_remaining` is at 0

++ The next step is to implement the "MISS" button, which in turn expands the turn based play to include the opponent player.
+That will have massive implications for the rest of the development of this app.
+In the first instance, We're just going to use the "MISS" button to get the opponent player to the table.
+And then, vice versa (i.e. player 1 misses a pot attempt so player 2 can get to the table).

++ This affects a number of elementt
+  + `#player_number` - The number is to revert between 1 and 2, depending on who is at the table; programatcally change the text content.
+  + `#points_remaining` - The number of points remaining in the game. - This will be reduced by 7 when the player misses an attempt for a colour ball.. unless that colour is part of the final colour sequence.